tzachar/local-highlight.nvim/README.md

 By default, `local-highlight` will also use the `TSDefinitionUsage` highlighting group.

-# Why Another Highlight plugin?
+# Why Another Highlight Plugin?

 Multiple plugins to highlight the word under the cursor exist.
 However, none of them solved all of the following issues for me:
 1. Performance (especially on large files)